jonathjd/jonathjd.github.io/_posts/2024-03-25-get-weekly-rental-listings-python.md

 - First we make our API call and get the data.

-- Then we check to see if the path to our csv file containing our data exists, if not we will create it.
+- Then we check to see if the path to our csv file containing our data exists, if not we will create it and save our data.

-- If it does exists, we will filter our listings for anything that is not currently in our csv file.
+- If the csv file does exist, we will filter our listings for anything that is not currently in our csv file.

 - If this new DataFrame is not empty (meaning there are new listings) we will send a message with the address, price, and days on market.